Corporate compliance practice — Anguita Osorio.

 Services

-End-to-end compliance programme — diagnosis to certification.
+End-to-end compliance programme: diagnosis to independent evaluation.

 Compliance diagnosis